 When to Use Prototypes

 Prototypes are useful for creating reusable code and implementing inheritance.
-They can be especially helpful when you need to define common properties and methods for multiple objects.
+In fact, they can be especially helpful when you need to define common properties and methods for multiple objects.

 Object Copying and Cloning

 When you assign one object to another, both variables will reference the same object in memory.
-This means that any changes made to one object will also be reflected in the other.
+As a result, one object will reflect any changes made to the other.

 To create a true copy of an object, you can use the Object.assign()